-This survey will be conducted from August - October 2015 in Karongi and Nyanza Districts in Rwanda.
+This survey will be conducted from January 22nd to February 2nd, 2018 in Rwamagana district in Rwanda.
 This survey is part of an impact evaluation of the Land Husbandry, Water Harvesting and Hillside Irrigation (LWH) Project in Rwanda.
 The Ministry of Agriculture in Rwanda (MinAgri) is implementing the LWH project with technical assistance from the World Bank.
 The LWH project has been active since July 2010.

 The questionnaire being used for the survey is divided into different modules.
 As the main objective of the LWH project is to increase the productivity and commercialization of hillside agriculture through irrigation and other land husbandry interventions, the agricultural modules are the most detailed.
 The survey module contains several sections related to irrigation, since the objective of the study is to better understand the impacts of irrigation on plot and household-level outcomes.
 In addition, the questionnaire contains modules on housing, labor, income/expenditures, shocks, agricultural extension, social networks and cooperation, financial access, and household assets.
+There is also a section dedicated to plot mapping.